ammaraslam10/Visualise-HTML/README.md

 * Moved to a vertical layout
 * Support for tabs added
 * Resized frame position is also kept intact through localStorage
+* If there's a JS Error, a <div> on top is created with error message. write() or writeln() can be used to create or write in that div.